 Substantially all of CenterPoint Houston's employees participate in CenterPoint Energy's non-contributory qualified defined benefit plan.
-Under the cash balance formula, participants accumulate a retirement benefit based upon 5% of eligible earnings, which increased from 4% effective January 1, 2009, and accrued interest.
+Under the cash balance formula, participants accumulate a retirement benefit based upon 5% of eligible earnings and accrued interest.

 CenterPoint Energy's funding policy is to review amounts annually in accordance with applicable regulations in order to achieve adequate funding of projected benefit obligations.
 Pension expense is allocated to CenterPoint Houston based on covered employees.
 This calculation is intended to allocate pension costs in the same manner as a separate employer plan.
 Assets of the plan are not segregated or restricted by CenterPoint Energy's participating subsidiaries.
-CenterPoint Houston recognized pension expense of \$43 million, \$31 million and \$27 million for the years ended December 31, 2009, 2010 and 2011, respectively.
-CenterPoint Houston deferred as a regulatory asset \$26 million and \$16 million in pension and other postemployment expenses during the years ended December 31, 2010 and 2011, respectively.
+CenterPoint Houston recognized pension expense of \$31 million, \$27 million and \$30 million for the years ended December 31, 2010, 2011 and 2012, respectively.

 In addition to the pension plan, CenterPoint Houston participates in CenterPoint Energy's non-qualified benefit restoration plans, which allow participants to receive the benefits to which they would have been entitled under the non-contributory pension plan except for federally mandated limits on qualified plan benefits or on the level of compensation on which qualified plan benefits may be calculated.
-The expense associated with the non-qualified pension plan was less than \$1 million for each of the years ended December 31, 2009 and 2010 and \$1 million for the year ended December 31, 2011.
+The expense associated with the non-qualified pension plan was less than \$1 million, \$1 million and \$1 million for the years ended December 31, 2010, 2011 and 2012.